-Green: Megan also let us know what worked.
-Andy and I would sometimes have friendly competitions for green marks, like two school kids beaming over a badge.
-Once you’ve had a sea of blues and reds, a green highlight can be the uplift that will make your day.
+Green: Megan also let me know what worked and rewarded it with a green highlight.
+Once you’ve had a sea of blues and reds, a green highlight can uplift your day.

-Megan had other color codes for other quirks such as removing parens or ellipsis, a habit we fell into a little too often.
+Megan had other color codes for other quirks such as removing parens or ellipsis.
 If your editor uses color code highlighting make sure to memorize what each color means or put a legend on a sticky note so you know immediately what each color means and by all means take it seriously.

 Margin notes were a critical part of Megan’s editing process.
-In addition to or sometimes separate from the highlights, Megan would leave us detailed notes asking for clarification or telling us if something didn’t work.
+In addition to or sometimes separate from the highlights, Megan would leave me detailed notes asking for clarification or telling me if something didn’t work.
 Scrivener and Word both have this function as do many word processors.

-The most valuable part of the editing experience for us was the weekly check-in calls.
-We scheduled these calls every Friday after work, when the three of us were available, to debrief; starting with a round robin of progress and status updates, followed by Q&A and conversations about edits.
+The most valuable part of the editing experience for me were the weekly check-in calls.
+We scheduled these calls every Friday after work, when we were both available, to debrief; starting with a round robin of progress and status updates, followed by Q&A and conversations about edits.
 Not all editors do this but truth be told, I’m now spoiled.
 I wouldn’t hire an editor that wouldn’t have some form of this as part of their service.

 As you speak with and vet potential editors to work with, find out what his or her workflow is.
 How accessible are they?
 What is their project management style and will it work for you and your book?
 What kind of value are you getting by placing your dollars and trust in this person?